-Identity and Privacy
+Identity Theft and Phishing

 "Identity Theft" is when one person learns personal information about another person; then uses the information to masquerade as that individual.